 Team Windows is another Kagan structure that works most wonderfully for small-group discussion about literature.
 In small groups, one member will make a statement, and the remainder express agreement or disagreement with that statement.
-The statement and the number of group members that agree with it are recorded.
-Ideas for specific use follow the directions.
+One group member writes down the statement as well the number of group members that agree with it.

 - Students form groups of four students; three if necessary (three is always better than five!)

 - Each group member is assigned a letter (A, B, C, or D)

 - Student A makes a statement (see below for examples).

 - Students B, C, D state whether they agree/disagree with that statement using complete sentences.

 - Student A writes the statement in the box that corresponds with the total number of group members that agree with that statement (including him or herself).
 For example, if three members agree with it (Student A + 2 more), it should be written in the “Three Students” (Tres estudiantes) box.

 - Roles rotate one person to the left, so that B makes the statement and records responses.

 - Likes/dislikes (Ex: I like broccoli)…could also be used to practice synonyms/similar expressions for “like” (ex: gustar/encantar/interesar/fascina etc.)